Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Excitation modes at high-symmetry points

 In Sec.\ \ref{sec2 results}, we have discussed the origins of point and line nodes in the Bogoliubov excitation spectra in Fig.\ \ref{fig:spectrum}(c), (d), and (e) from the viewpoint of fractional translational symmetries.
-In Fig.\ \ref{fig:spectrum}, we further notice the following interesting features of the spectra at high-symmetry points: (i) coincidence of the excitation energies between the two types of fields at the $M_1$ and $M_2$ points for (c) rhombic, (d) square, and (e) rectangular lattices, (ii) the point node at the $K_1$ point for (a) overlapping triangular lattices in antiparallel fields, and (iii) the point node at the $K_2$ point for (b) interlaced triangular lattices in antiparallel fields.
+In Fig.\ \ref{fig:spectrum}, we further notice the following interesting features of the spectra at high-symmetry points: (i) coincidence of the excitation energies between the two types of fields at the $M_1$ and $M_2$ points for (c) rhombic, (d) square, and (e) rectangular lattices, and (ii) the point node at the $K_1$ point for (a) overlapping and (b) interlaced triangular lattices in antiparallel fields.
 We have not succeeded in explaining these features from a symmetry viewpoint.
-Here, we instead discuss their origins on the basis of the numerical data of the Bogoliubov Hamiltonian matrix $\mathcal{M}(\kv)$.
+Here, we instead discuss their origins on the basis of the numerical data of the Bogoliubov Hamiltonian matrix $\mathcal{M}(\kv)$ and the density profiles of the excitation modes.

 (i) The matrix $\mathcal{M} (\kv)$ at the $M_1$ point for (e) rectangular lattices is given by